Sounders notebook: Nico Lodeiro sidelined until mid-June, Seattle signs two players

 Sounders captain Nico Lodeiro will be held out of the lineup until the June 19 matchup against the Los Angeles Galaxy, coach Brian Schmetzer said Friday.

-Lodeiro suffered a knee injury during training after he appeared for 24 minutes off the bench in a win against the Galaxy at Lumen Field earlier this month.
+Lodeiro suffered a knee injury during training after he appeared for 24 minutes off the bench in a victory against the Galaxy at Lumen Field earlier this month.
 It was Lodeiro’s only appearance of the season.
 The Uruguayan Designated Player opened the 2021 season with a left quad injury.

 Seattle’s medical staff is trying to get the inflammation in Lodeiro’s knee to subside, according to Schmetzer.
-If able to do so by the May 30 match against Austin FC, Schmetzer would consider playing his star.
+If that happens by the May 30 match against Austin FC, Schmetzer would consider playing his star.

-“There’s no rush to get him back,” said Schmetzer of having two matches remaining before a FIFA international break that amounts to a 19-day layoff for the Sounders.
+“There’s no rush to get him back,” Schmetzer said of having two matches remaining before a FIFA international break that amounts to a 19-day layoff for the Sounders.

 “If something miraculous happens and Nico can play against Austin, fine,” Schmetzer continued.
 “But more than likely we’ll just shut him down and just wait until we reboot the season again on June 19.”

-The Sounders (5-0-1) host Atlanta United FC (2-1-2) at 1:30 p.m. on Sunday at Lumen Field.
+The Sounders (5-0-1) meet Atlanta United FC (2-1-2) at 1:30 p.m.
+Sunday at Lumen Field.
 The Rave Green’s start ties the franchise’s best mark set in 2019.
 It’s notable to top MLS in the Supporters’ Shield race without Lodeiro, who was named to the MLS Best XI last season.

 Seattle also remains without goalkeeper Stefan Frei (knee) and midfielder Josh Atencio (quad), but both are progressing in their return.
-Schmetzer expects Atencio “to be involved in the game” on Sunday.
+Schmetzer said he expects Atencio “to be involved in the game” Sunday.

 Loyalty call

-National teams are starting call-ups in preparation for various competitions and friendlies scheduled during the FIFA break in June.
+National teams are starting call-ups in preparation for various competitions scheduled during the FIFA break in June.
 Sounders wingback Alex Roldan has made a splash to open the MLS season — recording two assists and stepping in goal for Frei — and is reportedly being considered for Guatemala’s national team.

-Roldan’s father Caesar, emigrated to the U.S. from Guatemala and his children, including Sounders midfielder Cristian, were born in California.
+Roldan’s father, Caesar, emigrated to the U.S. from Guatemala and his children, including Sounders midfielder Cristian, were born in California.
 The Roldans also could theoretically play for their mother Ana’s native country, El Salvador.

 Cristian chose to play for the U.S. men’s national soccer team.
 He has 20 caps.